MicrosoftDocs/bot-docs/articles/bot-service-design-user-experience.md

 ms.reviewer: micchow
 ms.topic: conceptual
 ms.service: bot-service
-ms.date: 09/01/2022
+ms.date: 10/10/2022
 ---

 # Design the user experience

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

 You can create bots with various features such as text, buttons, images, rich cards displayed in carousel or list format, and more.
-However, each channel such as Facebook, Slack, etc. ultimately controls how its messaging clients render features.
+However, each channel, such as Facebook, Slack, and so on, ultimately controls how its messaging clients render features.
 Even when multiple channels support a feature, each channel may render the feature in a slightly different way.
 In cases where a message contains feature(s) that a channel doesn't natively support, the channel may attempt to down-render message contents as text or as a static image, which can significantly impact the message's appearance on the client.
 In some cases, a channel may not support a particular feature at all.
 For example, GroupMe clients can't display a typing indicator.

 ## Rich user controls